 The Early Alert System is an academic warning system.
 It is designed to promote student success through early identification of students in need of guidance and assistance.
-When a faculty member notifies the Student Success Center of a student in need of assistance, the Student Success Center will attempt to contact and connect the student with the support services he/she needs.

-For additional information, or to schedule an appointment, contact the Student Success Center at (405) 733-7334 or visit the office located in the Student Services Building, Room 100A and 100B.
+When a faculty member notifies the Student Success Center of students in need of assistance, the Student Success Center will attempt to contact and connect the students with the support services they need.
+For additional information, or to schedule an appointment, contact the Student Success Center at (405) 733-7334 or visit the office in the Student Services Building.
+Room 100A and 100B.